 The waters can sometimes get a little choppy from the wind, but the beach’s nearby port is somewhat sheltered so you can still swim at leisure without worrying about rougher water.

-Where to stay at Agia Anna, Naxos
+Where to stay in Agia Anna, Naxos

 This area, like Agios Prokopios, is a busy area and has established quite a community that caters to tourists who visit during the summer months.